VictorBuarque/Journal-Page/README.md

 # Journal-Page
-A newspaper page with links for a real newspaper page.
+A newspaper page based on a real newspaper page.
 Using HTML, Bootstrap, CSS and JS.
+The news on page have href for Jornal A Tarde Page.